tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 class B { ... }
 class C { ... }

--- "isa" for inheritance and "does" for roles class A :is(B, C) :does(D, E) {
+-- "is" for inheritance and "does" for roles class A :is(B, C) :does(D, E) {
     has x :ro     -- read-only attribute, ro: say A.x; not possible: A.x = "some value" has y :rw = 0 -- read-write attribute with default value '0', write: A.y = 2; read: say A.y